 Captain Ross Smith bearing letters (stop) Desires arrange for special stamp (stop)

 Communicate with right authorities and arrange.
 Hughes.

 At the time, a Universal Postal Union rule prohibited the use of commemorative stamps of “limited postal validity” in the international mail system.
 It was apparently on this basis that the Postmaster-General’s Department refused to issue such a stamp.
 The solution was a stamp that was not a postage stamp, so essentially a stamp-like design but without a denomination.

 The design of the Ross Smith label was by Lieutenant George Benson (1887–1960), an official war artist at Gallipoli and the Western Front.
-His design featured the Vickers Vimy aircraft flying over an Olympic torch, and maps of the United Kingdom and Australia, with a blue background.
+His design featured the Vickers Vimy aircraft flying over an Olympic torch, and maps of Great Britain and Australia, with a blue background.

 The airmail was received in Melbourne on 26 February 1920.
 A label was affixed to each cover, and a date stamp was applied to both the envelope and the label.

 There were 576 labels printed by lithography from a copper half-tone block.
 Of the 576, at least 364 were affixed to the airmail covers – this number being those recorded in official government documents.
 Of the remaining supply, 125 stamps were held in reserve at the Note Printing Branch.
 These were destroyed on 6 September 1921, leaving 87 stamps to be accounted for.
 It is recorded that about 20 of these had the selvedge removed in readiness for affixing to covers, but they were not needed.
 Several unused examples were presented at the time to the four airman and various officials, but otherwise the labels were held in a government department for several years.